irisnet/service-gen/README.md

     | show | Show information of key |
     | import | Import key |

-    - You need to put the exported information into a file node0.key.
+    - You need to put the exported information into a file node0.key, and specify the path of the file in config.yaml.

       ##### 3.1.1 Export node0